Anthony Almedia won the RTST Sir Peter Hall Director Award 2019.

-How the RTST Sir Peter Hall Director Award 2019 Works
+How the RTST Sir Peter Hall Director Award Worked

-The RTST Sir Peter Hall Director Award Scheme opened for entries on 14 May 2019 and the deadline for entry closes at 6pm on Monday, 1 July 2019.
+The RTST Sir Peter Hall Director Award Scheme opened for entries on 14 May 2019 and closed on 1 July 2019.

-Candidates are invited to pitch their ideas for directing a production that will bring together a diverse range of exciting practitioners to create an imaginative, surprising and popular production for the widest possible audiences in Leicester, Kingston upon Thames and elsewhere in the UK.
-Candidates can choose a classic or modern play (in English or otherwise), or an adaptation of a novel or film.
-The candidate’s ideas for their chosen play must demonstrate their artistic potential and the potential of their production to cultivate large audiences.
-As part of the Entry Form, candidates will be asked to write a letter setting out their vision to the Artistic Director at Curve, the Executive Producer at Rose Theatre Kingston and the Artistic Director at ETT.
+Candidates were invited to pitch their ideas for directing a production that will bring together a diverse range of exciting practitioners to create an imaginative, surprising and popular production for the widest possible audiences in Leicester, Kingston upon Thames and elsewhere in the UK.
+Candidates could have chosen a classic or modern play (in English or otherwise), or an adaptation of a novel or film.
+The candidate’s ideas for their chosen play had to demonstrate their artistic potential and the potential of their production to cultivate large audiences.
+As part of the Entry Form, candidates were asked to write a letter setting out their vision to the Artistic Director at Curve, the Executive Producer at Rose Theatre Kingston and the Artistic Director at ETT.

-Short-listed candidates will be invited to workshops on Saturday 24 and Sunday 25 August 2019, at which they will be required to demonstrate their directorial skills by directing actors in a text-based scene of a play.
-Candidates will be notified of the particular scene by the RTST in advance of the workshop.
-The Selection Panel will observe and judge the workshops.
+The short-listed candidates were invited to workshops on Saturday 24 and Sunday 25 August 2019, at which they were required to demonstrate their directorial skills by directing actors in a text-based scene of a play.

-On the second day of the workshops, up to four finalists will be selected for interview, this being the final stage in the selection process.
+On the second day of the workshops, up to four finalists were selected for interview, this being the final stage in the selection process.

-The Selection Panel will choose the ultimate Award winner and runner-up.
-The winner and runner-up will be announced after the workshops.
+The Selection Panel choose the ultimate Award winner and runner-up.
+The winner and runner-up was announced on 30 August 2019.

-Although there will only be one Award winner and one official runner-up, the Scheme is designed to provide a positive professional experience for all the candidates (up to eight) who are selected on the basis of their written entries to participate in the workshop stage of the selection process.
-They will all receive constructive feedback from the Selection Panel after the winner of the Award is announced.
+Although there is only one Award winner and one official runner-up, the Scheme was designed to provide a positive professional experience for all the candidates (up to eight) who are selected on the basis of their written entries to participate in the workshop stage of the selection process.
+They all received constructive feedback from the Selection Panel after the winner of the Award was announced.